-The Society is committed to social inclusion, diversity and equal opportunities throughout the geographical professions and is opposed to any indirect discrimination on the grounds of social class, race, ethnic origin, sex, age, religion, sexual preference, and disability.
+The Society is committed to social inclusion, diversity and equal opportunities throughout the geographical professions and is opposed to any discrimination.
 All applicants receive equal treatment.

 The Society requires the research it funds to be conducted in an ethical manner.
 The following considerations should therefore apply to all research supported by the Society, whether through financial support, or implicit support through presentation at the Society, Research Group conferences, or other Society events or publication in Society journals:

 accurate reporting of findings, and a commitment to enabling others to replicate results where possible.

 fair dealing in respect of other researchers and their intellectual property.

 honesty to research staff and students about the purpose, methods and intended and possible use of the research and any risks involved.

 confidentiality of information supplied by research subjects and anonymity of respondents (unless otherwise agreed with research subjects and respondents).

 independence and impartiality of researchers to the subject of the research.

 maintaining the highest ethical standards in all settings.

 Additionally, proposals may raise one or more of the following considerations: